Gorkha, Nepal: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-If you are traveling to Gorkha in September, you will notice that it is hot.
-Expect it to rain 5-10 days this month.
+If you are traveling to Gorkha in May, you will notice that it is pretty consistently hot.
+Expect it to rain once in a while.
 Average temperatures (including nighttime) are in the high 70s F (mid 20s C).

 What to wear/what to pack: